seed-run/homepage/_docs/adding-a-stage.md

 If the build is successful and tests pass, all the services get deployed to this stage.
 At the same time, a verified build is packaged for production.
 You can read more about this in the [Promoting to production]({% link _docs/promoting-to-production.md %}) chapter.

 Once a stage has been added, Seed will automatically create a new build when you `git push` to the update the remote branch.

+Finally, you can configure Seed to automatically create and remove stages when a new Git branch is created or removed.
+You can read more about this in the [Working with Branches chapter]({% link _docs/working-with-branches.md %}).